ANAO Graduate Program

 You’re interested in: investigating financial statements

 In our Assurance Audit Services Group you’ll conduct important annual financial statement audits of Australian Government agencies.
-Your work will improve the standards of financial management and administration across the public sector.
+Working in an environment where profit is not the driver, your job will be rewarding and challenging as you help improve the standards of public sector financial management and administration.

-You’ll work closely with audit clients across big and small government agencies, getting to know the challenges each of them face and the unique way they operate.
+You’ll work closely with audit clients, gaining exposure to a variety of financial audit work while getting to know different public sector agencies — including the challenges they face and the unique ways they operate.
 You’ll continue to develop your accounting and audit skills, as well as new project management and stakeholder engagement skills.

 What qualifications should I have?